 Regarding childcare costs, the deduction only applies to incremental childcare costs, above that which the juror would otherwise incur, thus the provision would mainly affect stay-at-home parents.
-U.S. Census estimates for 2020 show that about 18 percent of people with children are stay-at-home parents; assuming a similar share for Georgia, we estimate that about 164 thousand Georgians are stay-at-home parents, representing approximately 2 percent of the age 18+ population that may be summoned for jury duty, or about 5,145 stay-at-home parents reporting for jury duty and 965 serving on a jury in 2020 (i.e., as a base-year estimate, ignoring pandemic suspensions of jury trials).
+U.S. Census estimates for 2022 show that about 17.8 percent of people with children are stay-at-home parents; assuming a similar share for Georgia, we estimate that about 366 thousand Georgians are stay-at-home parents, representing approximately 4.42 percent of the age 18+ population that may be summoned for jury duty, or about 11,517 stay-at-home parents reporting for jury duty and 2,160 serving on a jury in 2022.
 We further assume, based on various websites' reports of costs of occasional or "drop-in" childcare services, a cost per day of \$100.

-Given the marginal nature of both the exclusion and deduction, the revenue impact in both cases assumes taxation under current law at the top marginal rate of 5.75 percent.
+Given the marginal nature of both the exclusion and deduction, the revenue impact in both cases assumes taxation under current law at the top marginal rate of 5.75 percent for the period from effectiveness to December 31, 2023, after which the flat rate of 5.49 percent taking effect in TY 2024 is used.

-Lastly, with regard to the credit for temporary replacement worker costs, the estimates assume the share of jurors who must take time off from work is equal to the employed share of working-age population in Georgia prior to the pandemic, about 59.8 percent.
+Lastly, with regard to the credit for temporary replacement worker costs, the estimates assume the share of jurors who must take time off from work is equal to the employed share of working-age population in Georgia, about 59.4 percent.
 No information is available from which to estimate the share of working jurors whose employers will hire temporary replacements, though it is assumed replacements generally won't be hired unless the worker is selected for a jury.
 If selected for a jury, however, hiring of temporary replacements is assumed for all, providing a likely upper bound on the number of replacement-worker days.
 Costs associated with the hiring of temporary workers (not including wages) are also unknown, though various business media sources suggest that typical fees for temp agencies are between 25 and 50 percent of the worker's hourly rate.
 At the high end of that range, a \$25 per hour replacement worker would result in \$100 of agency fees per 8-hour day.
 In the interest of conservatism in estimation, this figure is assumed.

-Estimates for the periods covered by this note also assume juror days served grow with the state population, using OPB population projections, while juror pay, childcare costs, and employer costs per juror are assumed to grow with inflation, using Congressional Budget Office projections for the Consumer Price Index.
+Estimates for the periods covered by this note also assume juror days served grow with the state population, using OPB population projections, while juror pay, childcare costs, and employer costs per juror are assumed to grow with inflation, using Congressional Budget Office projections for the Consumer Price Index and OECD Economic Outlook's Inflation Forecast indicator.
 Juror pay received and expenses incurred are assumed to impact state revenues in the fiscal year beginning July 1 of the given calendar year.
 Table 2 below summarizes the analysis of the three provisions.